By Sheilla Njoto

 “Don’t be afraid to stand up just because you’re a woman.”

 I was raised in a traditional German/Chinese/Indonesian family.
 My mother comes from a German/Chinese background and my father comes from an Indonesian/Chinese background.
-Being the youngest and the only girl among my siblings, I was taught in a certain way with certain etiquette in order for me to grow up in a safe and a protected environment to be a ‘well-behaved’ and ‘morally decent’ lady.
+Being the youngest and the only girl among my siblings, I was taught in a certain way with certain etiquette in order for me to grow up in a safe and a protected environment to be a so-called ‘well-behaved’ and ‘morally decent’ lady.

 I kept on practicing to prove a point to my brothers that I was, indeed, able.
 And I was right.
 The next night, I got the first rank among my brothers and all the AIs.
-I was so proud and content.
-And I never let them forget until today.
+I was so proud and I never let them forget until today.

 It was surprising for my father when he knew how huge my ambition was since I was little.
 I have always been a strong-willed, determined woman and sometimes it scared my parents.